Flore-Mueth/ADA_P3-jekyll/index.md

 ## Money, Ratings, Price the Ingredients of a Successful Movie

 When it comes to measuring the success of a movie, we look at three main ingredients: box office revenue, user ratings, and award nominations.
-These criteria capture a film's financial performance, audience appreciation, and critical acclaim, giving us a well-rounded view of success.<br>
+These criteria capture a film's financial performance, audience appreciation, and critical acclaim, giving us a well-rounded view of success.
 <b>Box Office Revenue:</b> To qualify as financially successful, a movie must exceed a revenue threshold of $38,119,483.
 This value, derived from the third quartile of the revenue distribution, ensures we are focusing on the top-performing films.
-Anything below this is not considered a box office hit.<br>
+Anything below this is not considered a box office hit.
 <b>User Ratings:</b> Films need an average rating of 7/10 or higher to make the cut.
-This threshold, also based on the third quartile of audience ratings, highlights movies that resonate strongly with viewers.<br>
+This threshold, also based on the third quartile of audience ratings, highlights movies that resonate strongly with viewers.
 <b>Award Nominations:</b> Success is not just about wins, but also recognition.
 We consider all films nominated for prestigious awards like the Oscars and Golden Globes, among others.
-By including nominees, we avoid being overly restrictive while still capturing critical recognition.<br>
+By including nominees, we avoid being overly restrictive while still capturing critical recognition.
 Together, these criteria provide a multifaceted approach to evaluating a film’s overall success—if a movie meets one or more of these benchmarks, it earns its place as a standout.
 {: .text-justify}